Source code for pydrad.parse.parse

 [docs] def to_hdf5(self, filename, *variables): """ Save variables to an HDF5 file Parameters ---------- filename : `str` or path-like Path to HDF file variables : `list` Names of variables to save to file """ with h5py.File(filename, 'w') as hf: ds = hf.create_dataset('time', data=self.time.value) ds.attrs['unit'] = self.time.unit.to_string() for p in self: grp = hf.create_group(f'index{p._index}') for v in variables: data = getattr(p, v) ds = grp.create_dataset(v, data=data.value) ds.attrs['unit'] = data.unit.to_string()

 @property def config(self): """ Configuration options.
-This will only work if the simuation was also configured by pydrad. """ return Configure.load_config(self.hydrad_root / 'pydrad_config.asdf') @property @u.quantity_input def time(self) -> u.s: """ Simulation time """ return self._time @property @u.quantity_input def loop_length(self) -> u.cm: """ Footpoint-to-footpoint loop length """ with (self.hydrad_root / 'Results' / 'profile0.amr').open() as f: tmp = f.readlines() loop_length = float(tmp[2]) return loop_length * u.cm @property def initial_conditions(self): """ `~pydrad.parse.Profile` for the solutions to the hydrostatic equations used as initial conditions. """ return InitialProfile(self.hydrad_root, 0*u.s, master_time=[0]*u.s, **self._profile_kwargs)
+This will only work if the simulation was also configured by pydrad. """ return Configure.load_config(self.hydrad_root / 'pydrad_config.asdf') @property @u.quantity_input def time(self) -> u.s: """ Simulation time """ return self._time @property @u.quantity_input def loop_length(self) -> u.cm: """ Footpoint-to-footpoint loop length """ # NOTE: All profiles yield the same loop length # so arbitrarily choose the first one return self[0].loop_length @property def initial_conditions(self): """ `~pydrad.parse.Profile` for the solutions to the hydrostatic equations used as initial conditions. """ profile_kwargs = self._profile_kwargs.copy() # NOTE: Ensures that all results are only derived from the AMR file # as the quantities in the phy file for the initial conditions can potentially # have a different shape compared to those from the AMR file. profile_kwargs['read_phy'] = False # NOTE: These files do not exist for the initial conditions profile_kwargs['read_hstate'] = False profile_kwargs['read_ine'] = False profile_kwargs['read_trm'] = False return InitialProfile(self.hydrad_root, 0*u.s, master_time=[0]*u.s, **profile_kwargs)

 [docs] def peek(self, **kwargs): """ Quick look at all profiles for the run on a single plot.
 Takes the same keyword arguments as `~pydrad.visualize.plot_strand` """ plot_strand(self, **kwargs) plt.show()